-NRI uses a great deal of advanced mathematics in its technology and R&D. Much of this has arisen from specific problems, but NRI also does work in pure mathematics.
-Below is a summary of past, recent, and current mathematical research at NRI.
+NRI employs a considerable amount of advanced mathematics in its basic research, R&D, and technology.
+Much of this has arisen from specific problems, but NRI also performs research in pure mathematicswhen there is time and adequate internal funding.
+Some examples of past, recent, and current mathematical research at NRI include:

 1. Mathematical Dynamical Systems: